What You’ll Learn:

 Pro Tip: When using the APPEND_VALUES hint, ensure that your table has proper indexing and is free from frequent fragmentation to maximize the performance benefits.
 This can help prevent performance degradation in the long term.

-This hint forces the Oracle database to allocate new blocks above the table’s high water mark, with new rows inserted into the new allocated area, instead of searching for free space in other existing blocks.
+The APPEND_VALUES hint directs Oracle to allocate new data blocks above the table’s high-water mark, reducing fragmentation and eliminating the need to search for free space in existing blocks.

 Mastering the full array of Oracle Database’s optimizer hints is a great way to accelerate your pace of development.
 But only with an appropriate oversight and control system in place, can those development changes be promoted through to release.
 It’s like pen and paper.
 On their own, each is of little utility, but together, they can raise empires.